MahmoudMabrok/QuranyApp/README.md

 - **Search**
 Search is fundamental feature of any Qurany App so I wrote Query to search in Ayahs but faced problem that Quran is dialacted(Tashkill - symbols) which make search impossible so I have searched and get a clean Version and add it beside last one (each ayah has two version one for display and other to search), data was XML from [Tanzil](http://tanzil.net/download) and use online converter to convert from XML to JSON but file was not as standard of JSON  so I have fixed it.

+- **Listening**
+Download audio have two ways first download whole sura or download seperate ayahs, i have used seperate ayahs to enable feature of listen to specific ayahs.
+I download audio in storage then store path into database to be used by medialPlayer.

 ## Technologies
 Qurany is built using: